OrangeCon Rules & Regulations

 - Dioramas are judged not only on the technical merit of their construction, but also on the strength of the theme or story they present, so that if two dioramas were technically equal, the one having the stronger theme or story would win.

-- Beside the “Best of Show”, “People’s Choice”, Contest Theme Award awards will be presented for:
+- Beside the “Best of Show”, “Special Award (if any)”, Contest Theme Award, awards will be presented for:

 Best Automotive Subject